St. William Parish (Lawncrest): Señor de los Milagros

-A parishioner from the Hispanic community painted "Lord of the Miracles", (principal feast day: October 28) as seen to the left, which hangs in the lower church in a hand made frame created in Peru.
-It is a gift to St. William from the Peruvian people of the parish who make up a very large portion of the local Hispanic community.
-Each year in October, the Peruvian Community of St. William host a celebration of this feast with a special Mass and procession around the neighborhood in which they carry a palanquin with a much larger version of this painting, on their shoulders, followed by a festival in the hall.
-With traditional music and prayer, while much smaller, this event is an echo of the same procession that takes place in Lima, Peru each year.
-This celebration draws hundreds of people of Peruvian descent from all over the Delaware Valley Region for the day-long event.
+A parishioner from the Hispanic community painted "Lord of the Miracles", (principal feast day: October 28), which hangs in the lower church.
+It is a gift to St. William from the Peruvian people of the parish who make up a large portion of the local Hispanic community.
+Each year in October, the Peruvian Community of St. William host a celebration of this feast with a special Mass and procession around the neighborhood in which they carry a palanquin with a much larger version of this painting on their shoulders, followed by a festival in the hall.
+This celebration draws hundreds of people of Peruvian descent from across the Delaware Valley Region.